GChristensen/enso-portable/readme.md

 ##### 21.07.2017

 * Added .ensorc support
-* Added systay icon graceful removal after exit or testart
+* Added systay icon graceful removal after exit or restart
 * Rebuilt the launcher with VC++2017 to address some AV false-positive alerts

 #### Contributors